Personal branding is so self-absorbed!

 I’ll admit, the whole thing can feel a little self-absorbed, especially amongst us Brits.
 As a child, I remember being told that you shouldn’t blow your own trumpet which, of course, is ridiculous.
 If you’re not, then who the heck is?
 Actually, don’t think about that — it’s unhygienic!

 It’s not conceited to spread your message.
-Personal branding is really just a way of describing how to take control of your story and how best to present yourself to others.
+Personal branding is really just a way of taking control of your story and how you present yourself to others.

-Getting a handle on your personal brand can be an effective tool for networking and building relationships, allowing you to communicate your strengths and what makes you unique.
+Getting a handle on your personal brand can help with networking and building relationships, making it easier to communicate your strengths and what sets you apart..

-It’s about understanding what makes you YOU and how you are making a difference!
+It’s about understanding what makes you YOU and how you’re making a difference.
 This begins with knowledge about what you want people to believe about you and what, in fact, they currently believe.
 This isn’t to suggest you should pretend to be someone you’re not.
 Instead, it’s about determining what you want to be known for.

 What do you want to be known for?
 How much of yourself should you put out there?
 What should you keep back?

 If you want to share it all, go ahead.
-If you don’t that’s okay too.
-While in some cases, sharing too much might be seen as unprofessional or inappropriate, for others your transparency and authenticity could be the breath of fresh air they were looking for.
-To know for sure, you need to have a really good idea of your ideal client, their interests, values, likes and dislikes.
-Either way, it is important to be mindful of these perceptions and to consider whether sharing personal information sits right with the image or reputation you want to present.
+If you don’t, that’s okay too.
+While in some cases sharing too much might be seen as unprofessional or inappropriate, for others your transparency and authenticity could be the breath of fresh air they were looking for.
+To know for sure, you need a good idea of your ideal client — their interests, values, likes and dislikes.

 I’m far from having it nailed - it’s a work in progress.
 And likely always will be.
 Things change.
 Having a clear idea of my core values, message and how people might experience me for the first time though, means that when they do change, I’m in a good position to adapt to that.

-And even though it is something to keep working at, I’m already pretty reassured that when people seek me out they understand the values that I have built my business on and that they also have a good idea about what it will be like working with me.
+Even though it’s something to keep working at, I’m reassured that when people seek me out, they understand the values I’ve built my business on and have a good idea of what it’s like to work with me.

-It’s obvious what I do I (if it isn't ...
-I really am in trouble!), but the reason why I might be someones choice over another photographer ultimately boils down to my good looks reputation!
+It’s obvious what I do (if it isn’t… I really am in trouble!), but the reason someone might choose me over another photographer ultimately boils down to my reputation.

-Those words in the cloud above, suggest that I’m making a generally good impression.
-It tells me that people have a good idea about the guy behind the camera - what I stand for, what I’m good at, what makes me different and what they can count on when they book me.
+Those words in the cloud above suggest that I’m making a generally good impression.
+They tell me that people have a good idea about the guy behind the camera — what I stand for, what I’m good at, what makes me different and what they can count on when they book me.

-So, while I know it can be hard to put the focus on yourself and it can feel self-centred, it shouldn’t.
-For me, it’s simply about helping my future customers to gain trust in my attributes and abilities and to help them understand what they can expect when they encounter me.
+So while I know it can be hard to put the focus on yourself and it can feel self-centred, it shouldn’t.
+For me, it’s about helping future customers trust my attributes and understand what they can expect when they encounter me.

 Have a go at a similar exercise to the one I describe above.
-While it might feel a little self-absorbed to do so, at first, that feeling will be far outweighed by the sense of self-confidence it can give you about your strengths (and on that note - thanks to all of the people who took time to feedback - it means the world)!
-Not only that but it will, most certainly, help you to know if you’re on the right track as well as helping to highlight those aspects of your reputation that you should continue to build upon.
+While it might feel a little self-absorbed at first, that feeling is often outweighed by the confidence it can give you about your strengths (and thank you to everyone who took the time to feed back — it really does mean the world).

-Whatever the outcome of that exercise for you, whether it prompts you to change direction or double down on the things you’re already known for, photography can play an important role in your brand image, in the strategy you should follow to differentiate yourself and to gain the reputation and influence that affects your success - get in touch and let’s tell your brand story!
+Whatever the outcome of that exercise, whether it prompts a change in direction or a renewed focus on what you’re already known for, photography can play an important role in how your brand is experienced.

 Next